 Learn to Pray as Jesus Taught Through 40 Days of Prayer

 Pray Deep: The Lord’s Prayer is a 40 day study to dive deep into the Lord’s Prayer and unpack all it has to offer.
 You’ll learn to pray each line and make it personal.
 You’ll never pray the Lord’s Prayer the same again after these 40 days.
 Your prayer life will be transformed and you’ll be on your way to a deeper and more intimate relationship with God, our Heavenly Father.
 Let’s say together, “Lord, teach us to pray.”

 The study guide includes an introduction to each line of the Lord’s Prayer to bring greater focus to each week’s prayers.
 In addition to the prayers prompts included in the calendar, the study guide provides a brief daily devotional, additional scriptures, and key reflection questions to dig deeper.
 You’ll also get weekly recap worksheets to solidify what you’re learning about prayer and capture what God whispers into your heart as you pray.
 Available as a printable download or as a printed book.

 Will you join the 40 Day Lord’s Prayer Challenge?
 Pray through the Lord’s Prayer daily for 40 days.
 Pray it slowly, line-by-line, word-by-word.
 Make the prayer personal, using it as a framework, not just a memory verse.
-Use this free prayer calendar as your guide, leading you through each verse.
-Enhance your experience by using the Pray Deep: The Lord’s Prayer study guide.
+Use this free printable prayer calendar as your guide, leading you through each verse.
+Enhance your experience by using the Pray Deep: The Lord’s Prayer study guide, which includes daily devotionals and scripture studies for each line of the Lord’s Prayer.
 Share this with your friends and pray together.
-Experience a transformation in your prayer life and pray the Lord’s Prayer as never before.
+Experience a transformation in your prayer life and learn how to pray the Lord’s Prayer as never before.